 7. Moringa health benefit – helps in improving immunity

 Vitamin E is important for healthy skin, eyes and strengthening the natural defence of the body and improving immunity (5).
 Moringa is also rich in vitamin E, in a studies done showed that 100 g fresh leaves have 448 mg of vitamin E (1).

-8. Moringa is rich dietary Folate:
+8. Moringa health benefit it’s rich dietary Folate

 Moringa is rich in natural folate.
 Folate plays an essential role in proper brain, heart and spine development in newborns.
 Therefore folate rich diet is strongly recommended during pregnancy for proper development of the baby (4).

 How to Consume Moringa?

 1. Moringa Leaves